hack3rs.ca network-security

 grep -Ei "login|signin|mfa|token|rule" auth-forwarded.log | tail -n 100 || true

 $ why: Strong phishing response is evidence-first.
-Build a timeline before revoking access so you can scope impact and document what happened clearly.
+Build a timeline before revoking access so you can scope impact accurately and document what happened for post-incident review.

 $ how-to-use-this-block: Run the commands in an authorized lab or your approved environment, then write down what changed after each command.
 The most important learning outcome is not the command itself, but your interpretation of the output and how it supports (or disproves) your investigation hypothesis.